gianfrdp/SDM120C/pooler/README.md

-These are poolers for meterN (http://metern.org/) to collect and render data There 2 blocks of files:
+These are poolers for meterN (http://metern.org/) to collect and render data.

+There are 2 blocks of files:
  1. pooler485.php and poolmeters485.sh
  2. pooler485.sh